By Audley US specialist Dave

 You’ll also pass through Key Largo on your way to Islamorada.
 The first and largest island in the Keys Archipelago, Largo is an area of large chain hotels and Kiss Me Quick shops popular with coach tours, which I’d suggest bypassing fairly quickly.

 Islamorada itself is one of the more compact islands along the Overseas Highway.
-The quaint shops, art galleries and boutique accommodation of this small community stand hidden behind lush vegetation.
+The quaint shops, art galleries and boutique accommodations of this small community stand hidden behind lush vegetation.
 I’d recommend spending two nights here to explore.

 Things to do include taking a boat trip to Lignumvitae Key Botanical State Park.
 The park is situated on a small island which was bought by wealthy Miami chemist, William J. Matheson, in 1919.
 Matheson built a caretaker’s home on the island complete with a windmill for electricity and a cistern for rainwater.